chriskgbc/intr2002-bonus-00/README.md

-# intr2002-bonus-00
+# My first GitHub repo

-My first repo experience
+This repo contains my attempt to use Codespaces and GitHub Pages for the first time.